Wirye Line

 The Wirye Line is a future tram line in Seoul, South Korea serving Wirye New Town.
-Construction is planned to begin on 5 December 2022 and the line is scheduled to be opened in September 2026, with a projected cost of (US$194.4 million).
+Construction is planned to begin on 5 December 2022 and the line is scheduled to be opened in 26 December 2026, with a projected cost of (US$194.4 million).
 It will be the first tram line to run in Seoul since the closure of the city's tram system in 1968.
-The line will use standard-gauge tracks, the trams will be Woojin units powered by batteries that can be charged by fuel cells.
+The line will be standard-gauge and will use trams supplied by Hyundai Rotem and Woojin, with battery-based propulsion and onboard fuel cells providing electrical power.